lombax85/docker-apache-mysql-php-mongo/README.md

 - inside the "docker" directory, you will find a .env file where you can set your additional environment variables (the file is pre-configured and no need of additional configuration is needed to get it up and running)

 #### <a name="theenvfile-link">THE Docker .env FILE</a>
 - The configuration (ports to bind, modules to enable in the containers) is stored in a file named `.env` inside the `docker` directory.
 The `composer_install.php` script auto-creates this file when you install this package the first time.
 Then, it makes a backup copy into your root directory at `.env.docker.backup`.
 Add this file to your version control.
-Every time you update the package via `composer update`, assuming that you have correctly added the post-update script as specified, the backup copy is used.
+Every time you update the package via `composer update`, assuming that you have correctly added the pre and post-update scripts as specified, a new backup copy of the file is made (the previous .env.docker.backup will be overwritten, so it's important that you put it under version control), and the file is put back when composer has finishing to update the package.

 #### <a name="datadirectory-link">DATA DIRECTORY</a>